traefik/traefik/docs/content/reference/install-configuration/boot-environment/overview.md

 When deploying Traefik Proxy using Helm in a Kubernetes cluster, the static configuration is defined in a `values.yaml` file.

-You can find the official Traefik helm chart on [Github](https://github.com/traefik/traefik-helm-chart/blob/master/traefik/VALUES.md)
+You can find the official Traefik Helm chart on [GitHub](https://github.com/traefik/traefik-helm-chart/blob/master/traefik/VALUES.md)

 ### Configuration Example